Warning - in the words of the Motion Picture Association of America: strong violence and thematic material.

 (the words are ringing the words are ringing in his head clutching to his earlobes and pinpricks of light are bursting in his eyes how long was it since he took a breath)

-(he's not coming back sherlock, he's gone and you'll never get a goodbye and you'll never get to show him the appreciation you owe and you'll never find another human being who'll be so good to you)
+(he's not coming back sherlock, he's gone and you'll never get to show him the appreciation you owe and you'll never find another human being who'll be so good to you)

 "We all trusted you with him," Lestrade says, backing away.
-He looks a decade older than when he walked in.
+He looks a decade too old.
 Tears drip onto his coat but his voice doesn't betray their presence.
 "We trusted you.
 You bleeding idiot.
 You've killed him."

-(stop it stop looking at me stop looking at me i don't want to feel your eyes on me i don't want to feel)
+(stop it stop looking at me i don't want to feel your eyes on me i don't want to feel)